separateurCreated with Sketch.

 PRAYER

-The liturgy includes a special Easter Sequence that is repeated throughout the eight days following Easter Sunday.
+The liturgy includes a special Easter Sequence sung during the Liturgy of the Word that is repeated throughout the eight days following Easter Sunday.

 One of the special features of the Easter Octave is the inclusion of a special sequence that is either sung or said during these eight days of jubilation following Easter Sunday.

-The sequence is known in Latin as Victimae paschali laudes and in English as “Christians, to the Paschal Victim.”
+The Easter Sequence is known in Latin as Victimae paschali laudes and in English as "Christians, to the Paschal Victim."

-This sequence dates back to at least the 11th century and has been used during the Easter Masses ever since.
+This sequence, or special hymn, dates back to at least the 11th century and has been used during the Easter Masses ever since.

 If you are looking for a brief text to meditate on during the Easter Octave, spend a few minutes reflecting on this ancient piece of Christian poetry.